nwjbrandon/ocr-app/README.md

 - Ensure the files and folders .terraform/, terraform.tfstate, terraform.tfstate.backup are kept safely
 - If deployment scripts fail, try to run block by block.

+### Trigger Lambda API
+- Refer to examples/trigger_lambda_api.py to call the lambda api.
+- Ensure your image is in base64

 ### Best Practices
 - Supports English only
 - Needs high quality image of 150DPI